Peter Wynn

-Peter Wynn (born 23 December 1957 in Maitland, New South Wales) is an Australian former professional rugby league footballer who played in the 1970s, 1980s and 1990s.
+Peter Wynn (born 23 December 1957) is an Australian former professional rugby league footballer who played in the 1970s, 1980s and 1990s.
 He played for the Parramatta Eels in the New South Wales Rugby League premiership competition.

 Playing career

 He is the older brother of fellow rugby league player Graeme Wynn.
 His position of choice was in the second row.
 However, lack of players of sufficient quality at Parramatta often forced Wynn to play in the front row although this was less suited to his very tall, lanky build.